 Senior Officers are also responsible for establishing and maintaining adequate internal control over financial reporting to provide reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements for external purposes in accordance with generally accepted accounting principles.
-Senior Officers will take all necessary steps to ensure compliance with established accounting principles.
+Senior Officers will take all necessary steps to ensure compliance with established accounting principles, the Company's system of internal controls and generally accepted accounting principles.
 Senior Officers will ensure that the Company makes and keeps books, records and accounts, which, in reasonable detail, accurately and fairly reflect the transactions and dispositions of the assets of the Company.
 Senior Officers will also ensure that the Company devises and maintains a system of internal accounting controls sufficient to provide reasonable assurances that: